SolaceProducts/event-management-agent/README.md

 application/target/event-management-agent-1.0.0-SNAPSHOT.jar
 ```

-### Running the Event Management Agent as a process
+### Running the Event Management Agent As a Process

 You can run the Event Management Agent as a process in both connected and standalone modes.